 - What are your brand’s weaknesses in the market and in the eyes of your customers?

-Once you answer these questions, you're one step closer to building an influential brand strategy.
+Once you answer these questions, you're one step closer to building a powerful brand.

-When we started to design our brand story and brainstorm for how to build our brand strategy , we opened our first sessions with a TED short lecture piece that seems to work every time: Start with why - how great leaders inspire action by Simon Sinek.
+When we started to design our brand story and brainstorm how to build the strategy, we opened our first sessions with a short TED talk from the hugely popular author and speaker Simon Sinek about the ‘Why’.

 It seems like it works for everyone else…